 While CTE programs are in a period of expansion right now, they still don’t reach all high school students and aren’t always able to expose middle school students to their options.
 These digital programs from EVERFI do an amazing job of increasing access to a quality, engaging learning system that’s getting them future-ready.
 Sometimes, starting students on a path by themselves is the best thing we can do as educators.
 That’s where EVERFI comes in.

 Ready-made lessons to connect your classroom to the real world:

-For middle school students, EVERFI has an amazing variety of CTE-like programs tailor-made for that age group.
+For middle school students, EVERFI has an amazing variety of CTE-like and financial literacy programs tailor-made for that age group.
 If you’re looking to expose students to future-ready skills, I recommend the following digital lessons on EVERFI—

 - Endeavor STEM Career Exploration.
 In Endeavor, students not only get to explore careers connected to their interests and aptitudes but also practice skills with high levels of carryover in multiple career areas.